-LAND RESTITUTION AND LAND CLAIMS Map 16: Land restitution and land claims
+LAND RESTITUTION AND LAND CLAIMS

 Map shows the land in the municipal area which is under land claims.
 It includes a total surface area of 93,485ha or 37% of the total area of land within the municipal area.
 Most of the land under claims is in the Western part of the municipal area, which is the area where most of the settlements are located and which is public owned land.
 There are also land claims lodged in the Eastern part which overlaps with the environmentally sensitive areas.
 Lebowakgomo Township and its extensions are excluded from any claim however.